 When it comes to Asian cuisines, you should never ignore the starch bases.
 It’s because you’ll always need something to pair with their savory delights.

-Does my word make you curious enough?
+Feel excited yet?
 Let’s scroll down and see the most famous Indian starchy dishes I’ve prepared for you!

 1. Idli / Idly (Indian Steamed Rice Cake)